 Nest Cam Outdoor

-Nest Cam IQ records in 4K HDR and has familiar face alerts.
+Get Nest Cam IQ if you want your recordings in 4K HDR and familiar face alerts.
 However, based on Nest Hello, face detection won't be reliable.

 Arlo Pro 2